kteare/atom_to_newsletter/README.md

    ```

    By default, the application will process all articles in the feed.
 You can use the `--limit` option to specify a maximum number of articles to process, or set it to `0` to process all articles (which is now the default behavior).

+   The output directory is determined by:
+   1. The `--output-dir` command-line argument, if provided
+   2. The `TWTW_OUTPUT_DIR` environment variable in your `.env` file
+   3. If `TWTW_OUTPUT_DIR` contains the string "datetimestamp", it will be replaced with the current date and time
+   4. If neither is set, it defaults to `output_YYYY-MM-DD:HH:MM:SS` with the current timestamp

 ## User Guide